amd/gaia/README.md

 TBD

-# Packaging GAIA.exe
+# Packaging gaia.exe

-The section explains how to create a redistributable GAIA.exe binary.
+The section explains how to create a redistributable gaia.exe binary.

 > Note: the `pip` commands in this section do not use the `-e` option on purpose.
 This is because all packages must be in `site-packages` to facilitate packaging.
 If you are running into problems, try `pip list` and make sure that all packages are installed into site-packages and were not installed in-place via `-e`.